Courtney Kanagi

 Director of development

-Ms. Mandy O’Connor serves as the Director of Development at Bridge to Home, bringing over ten years of experience in the nonprofit sector.
-Prior to joining Bridge to Home, Mandy held a similar leadership role with an educational foundation in Northern California, where she was instrumental in advancing fundraising and community engagement initiatives.
-Her passion for creating meaningful impact and her skilled approach to donor relations have been key drivers of her success in the nonprofit world.
+Ms. Mandy O’Connor serves as the Director of Development at Bridge to Home, bringing more than a decade of experience in the nonprofit sector.
+Prior to joining Bridge to Home, she held a similar leadership role with the Hertz Foundation in Northern California, where she played a key role in advancing fundraising strategy, strengthening donor engagement, and expanding community partnerships in support of graduate fellowships in applied science and engineering.
+She has successfully developed and implemented comprehensive fundraising strategies, driving both revenue growth and long-term organizational impact through thoughtful relationship-building and strategic leadership.

-A graduate of the University of California, Santa Barbara, Mandy earned a B.A. in Communication before moving to the Bay Area, where she spent ten years in sales, primarily within the hospitality industry.
-This experience honed her ability to build strong relationships, strategically communicate, and drive results—skills that she now applies to her work in development.
+A graduate of the University of California, Santa Barbara, she earned a B.A. in Communication before relocating to the Bay Area, where she spent fifteen years working in the hospitality industry.
+During this time, she refined her strengths in relationship management, strategic communication, and results-driven engagement—skills that now directly impact her work in nonprofit development and fundraising leadership.

 Nicole L. Feast-Williams, MPA